Where the Boys Are: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Proposed sequel

 In 1960, it was announced Pasternak would make a follow-up titled Where the Girls Are, starring George Hamilton.
 It was meant to be an entirely different story rather than a sequel.
 But this was never produced.

-Pasternak also announced plans to reunite Hamilton, Prentiss, Hutton and Mimieux in a romantic comedy titled Only a Paper Moon from a story by George Bradshaw, "Image of a Starlet".
+Pasternak also announced plans to reunite Hamilton, Prentiss, Hutton, and Mimieux in a romantic comedy titled Only a Paper Moon from a story by George Bradshaw, "Image of a Starlet".
 This became A Ticklish Affair, and was made, but without any of those actors.

 Nonetheless, there were a number of unofficial follow-ups.
-MGM liked Paula Prentiss and Jim Hutton as a team so much they paired them in three more movies: Bachelor in Paradise, The Honeymoon Machine and The Horizontal Lieutenant.
+MGM liked Paula Prentiss and Jim Hutton as a team so much they paired them in three more films: Bachelor in Paradise, The Honeymoon Machine and The Horizontal Lieutenant.
 MGM also made a number of other romantic comedies in the style of Where the Boys Are, including Come Fly with Me and Follow the Boys.

-It also inspired a number of imitations from other studios, including the Beach Party series and Palm Springs Weekend, as well as the 2003 movie From Justin to Kelly.
+It also inspired a number of imitations from other studios, including the Beach Party series (1963–1967) and Palm Springs Weekend (1963), as well as the 2003 film From Justin to Kelly.

-1984 film
+Remake

 Where the Boys Are '84 was released in 1984 by TriStar Pictures.
 While it bears the distinction of being the first film released by TriStar, the film was a critical and commercial failure.
 Although it was touted as a remake, it was imagined as a sex comedy.
-Roger Ebert reported that "It isn't a sequel and isn't a remake and isn't, in fact, much of anything."
+In a review of Where the Boys Are '84, Roger Ebert commented, "It isn't a sequel and isn't a remake and isn't, in fact, much of anything."